sirisha49/sirisha49/README.md

 🌟 Some Highlights
 - Weather Disaster Hybrid Agent– real-time reasoning workflow for severe weather detection, data fusion
 - AI Blog Search (Blott) – contextual retrieval and summarization agent built with LangGraph and Gemini
-- Smart Supply Chain Forecasting – predictive demand and delivery classification engine using regression and time-series
+- Smart Supply Chain Forecasting – predictive demand and delivery classification using regression and time-series
 - Point of Sale (POS) System – hybrid SQL–NoSQL data architecture simulating large-scale retail operations
 - Pacman Maze Solver– algorithmic pathfinding visualizer using DFS, BFS, UCS, and A* search strategies.

 ---

-### 🎯 Areas I Explore – Product
+### 🪴 Areas I Explore – Product
 - I think in **user stories and data loops**, not just lines of code.
 - Experienced in **go-to-market plans, OKR mapping, and feature prioritization.**
-- Projects like **Alexa Revamp, LittleCo Innovation, and DHL SmartMiles** taught me how engineering and strategy meet in practice.
+- Projects like **Alexa Revamp, LittleCo Innovation, and DHL SmartMiles** taught me how engineering and strategy meet.
 - I care about building products where **intelligence feels seamless** — powerful in the backend, invisible to the user.
 - Check out my thoughts on product and strategy at [**Medium**](https://medium.com/@sirishank4).
 - Related projects : [**Product_portfolio**](https://github.com/sirisha49/Product-Portfolio).